-The largest island in Greece, and second largest in the Med, is also, by good fortune, one of the most stunningly scenic and historically rich.
+The largest island in Greece, and fifth largest in the Med, is also, by good fortune, one of the most stunningly scenic and historically rich.
 Minoan palaces, Venetian harbours, snow-capped mountains, deep gorges, tiny coves and bustling beaches, proud and generous inhabitants, colourful traditions - there is no shortage of good reasons to visit.

 Of course there is also no shortage of visitors.
 Every day in summer, dozens of European charter flights land at the busy airports of Chania and Heraklion; but most visitors are bused to north-coast resorts, leaving other parts of the island mercifully empty.
 Enjoying a holiday on Crete is all about finding the right place to stay, away from the crowds but within striking distance of the gems.

 While large stretches of the north coastline have succumbed to mass development, there is one spot - a long-standing favourite of ours - which has kept its lazy-fishing-village charm: Panormos, home to Villa Kynthia guesthouse.
 Along the undeveloped south coast are stunning coves backed by soaring mountains: favourites include Preveli and Agios Pavlos in the centre (both reachable from Eleonas), and the Paleohora-Souyia stretch in the west (much of it only accessible on foot or by boat).
-On the western and eastern tips of the island are some of the most idyllic beaches imaginable: the sandy sickles of Elafonisi and Balos, easily reached from Elia in the west; and, in the east, the perennially popular palm-shaded strand of Vai and the beachside ruins of Minoan Zakros, near The White Houses and Casa dei Mezzo.
+On the western and eastern tips of the island are some of the most idyllic beaches imaginable: the sandy sickles of Elafonisi and Balos, easily reached from Elia in the west; and, in the east, the perennially popular palm-shaded strand of Vai and the beachside ruins of Minoan Zakros, near The White Houses and White River Cottages.
 All of these hotels and villas offer boutique tranquillity by night and a choice of beaches by day, if you don't mind a short drive.

 The interior is very mountainous, with three huge ranges reaching over 2000m (6500 ft) in altitude.
 These are real wildernesses, baking in summer and snow-covered in winter, which hikers will revel in, but should not underestimate.
 The White Mountains are a personal favourite, with lunar summits, elusive chamois and neck-cricking gorges (try Ayia Irini or Aradena; leave Samaria to the crowds).
 Nestling in their foothills, among lush avocado and citrus groves, you'll stumble upon crumbling Byzantine chapels and picturesque villages.
 If this sounds tempting, book a few days at Milia, hidden high in the foothills.

 Before you leave, indulge yourself for a few days in one of the lively, Italianate towns of the north coast.
 Venetian fortresses, Turkish mosques, quintessentially Greek fishing harbours and cosmopolitan shops make westerly Chania and Rethymno prime candidates, with a range of palazzo-style hotels and simpler B&Bs in each.
 If you're after a mix of partying and pampering, head to Elounda in the east, with a choice of ultra-luxe or budget resorts, and lively Agios Nikolaos on its doorstep.
-And don't forget Knossos, the king of Minoan palaces, which is near to Crete's capital Heraklion, and to the Villa Creta.
+And don't forget Knossos, the king of Minoan palaces, which is near to Crete's capital Heraklion, and to the Hilltop Villas.

 It's a tough call, but here are 3 beaches (one in the west, one central, one east) which took our breath away.